adamaviv/ic220-s19/units/unit_07.md

   **data memory**.
 Following the data path, this connects back to *write data* in **registers**, completing the full operation.

+On your own, in class and in the HW, you should be able to identify the control signals for other instructions in our toy example.

 ## Modifications to Control and Data Path